 If you have breakers in your home that look like this or are labeled “Federal Pacific” please browse these pictures for important information.

 In my 30 years of experience in the field with the FPE Panels I have come to the conclusion that these panels are as dangerous as an improperly maintained Aluminum wiring system.
 If you have one of these panels in your home it is advised to replace it as soon as possible.
-We can get a modern panel installed in some cases for as little as $800.00.
-Our average cost for a service replacement is $1889.00 with Permits, Materials and Labor.

 If your existing Aluminum wiring looks like this, you need to contact a certified electrical contractor to do an inspection.
 In the industry this is what’s known as a “tinderbox”.